 All patients who make an appointment will undergo a thorough assessment process in order to clarify their presenting issues, negotiate goals and determine suitability for therapy.
 It is also a chance for you to assess your level of comfort with Jessica.
-The assessment process usually takes two to three sessions and involves taking a family history and collecting relevant background information about your concerns.
+The assessment process can take from one to three sessions and involves taking a family history and collecting relevant background information about your concerns.
 Assessments can also be provided for diagnostic clarification.
 Please make contact if you have any further questions about this.

 Jessica uses psychotherapy, or “talking therapy” to treat mental health conditions.
 Psychotherapy is a set of purposeful techniques that are based on scientific theory and evidence.
 It is a well-established, important and long-lasting treatment for many psychiatric disorders (see list below).
 Psychotherapy can be used as an alternative or adjunct to medication.

 Talking to a professional psychotherapist can help you explore and change your problematic thinking patterns, emotions, behaviours, ways of relating and maladaptive coping mechanisms, in order to reduce distress and improve your overall well-being.

 Click on the link to find out more about what to expect from psychotherapy.

 - A rebate of $126.50 per session applies for patients with a Medicare Health Care Plan from their GP or psychiatrist.